Student Rights and Responsibilities: A Code of Student Behavior

 - Charges will be reviewed with the student.
 At this time, students can indicate whether they believe they are responsible for the policy violation(s) or not responsible for the policy violation(s).

-- The administrative hearing officer may ask questions of the student and any witnesses.
-The administrative hearing officer will deliberate over the information and will make every attempt to reach a decision within five (5) business days from the date of the meeting as to whether or not the student is responsible or not responsible for the violation(s).
+- The hearing officer will deliberate over the information and will make every attempt to reach a decision within five (5) business days from the date of the meeting as to whether or not the student is responsible or not responsible for the violation(s).

 - The student will be notified of the outcome in writing.
 Any sanctions associated with the outcome will be included in the written notification.